Fuzz-Muffin/TDpot_fort/README.md

 The first line is the number of particles.
 The second line is the size of the simulation cell (x, y and z).
 All other lines are representing properties of the particles.
 The first three columns are the x, y and z position.
 The fourth column is the particle type and the fifth column is the mass.

+***!NOTE!***
-!NOTE! this version of TDPot assumes the target to be periodic in x and y!
+This version of TDPot assumes the target to be periodic in x and y!
 Please be careful when providing target files.
-If you want to model ions incident on a non-periodic cell, some tricks will have to be used.
-Please email me if unsure.
+If you want to model ions incident on a non-periodic sample, some tricks will have to be used.
+Please email the developers if unsure.

 To run the code, we need to use mpirun: